FANGS and BATS sell-off spooks world stocks

 "Given the rise in the earnings power of these firms different governments will also seek to raise more tax revenue from them in the coming years."

 The old market adage of sell in May might well be coming true for those high-flying firms.
-Amazon has lost close to $140 billion so far this month, Tesla over $77billion and the whole FANG gang combined more that $440 billion.
+Amazon (AMZN.O) has lost close to $140 billion so far this month, Tesla (TSLA.O) over $77 billion and the whole FANG gang combined more that $440 billion.

 INFLATION ANGST